ClericPy/watchdogs/README.md

     1. `app.mount("/uniparser", uniparser_app)`
 3. Quite simple to create new crawler with the Web UI.
 4. All the crawlers runs in the async environment.
+5. Almost all the buttons has a *title* attribute to describe the features in Web UI, so docs will not come very early.

 ## Usage